karysdove2022/karysdove/README.md

 - Tools: Git, Xcode, Visual Studio Code

 ## Projects in Progress
 - Project GameplanCC : I have been tasked with building an interactive website for the CEO of Gameplan CC.
-Projected completition: August 2023.

 ## Contact Information
 If you have any questions or would like to get in touch with me, please feel free to send me an email at dove.karys@icloud.com, or reaching out through my LinkedIn (https://www.linkedin.com/in/karys-dove-7a923a197/).
 Thank you for visiting my page!